Graduate Parent Coordinator

 Felicia Salinas-Moniz completed her Ph.D. in the Department of American Studies at Brown in 2013.
-Prior to her role as the Coordinator for the Sarah Doyle Women's Center and the LGBTQ Center, Felicia worked as the Coordinator of the SDWC and LGBTQ Center and the Administrative Coordinator for the Student Activities Office and served as the adviser to the Liber Brunensis yearbook staff.
+Prior to her role as the Assistant Director for the Sarah Doyle Women's Center, Felicia worked as the Coordinator of the SDWC and LGBTQ Center and the Administrative Coordinator for the Student Activities Office.
 In her position at SDWC, Felicia handles the operational and fiscal responsibilities at the women's center and advises the student staff with center programming, such as women's history month.

 Sara Matthiesen is a PhD candidate in the Department of American Studies at Brown where she is working on a dissertation that examines women's reproduction in the decades following Roe v.
 Wade.
 As the Graduate Programmer for the SDWC, Sara attempts to meet the diverse needs of graduate students' lives through events, programs, and conversations with graduate students and administrators alike.
 She is excited to be working for the SDWC, which has been an important resource during her years in graduate school.
 She is from the San Francisco Bay Area, and enjoys exploring the New England coast.

 Abigail is a second year Master's student in the Public Humanities program, which is a part of the American Studies department at Brown.
 The interdisciplinary field of the public humanities emphasizes public engagement in humanities work, including archives and museums.
 Abigail's primary academic work focuses on the ways that community memory is maintained (or not maintained), especially in the context of difficult or traumatic experiences.
 She is very excited about working on the archive at the Sarah Doyle Women's Center due to a long-standing interest in feminist theory and women's history.

 Patricia Ekpo is a junior from Lawrenceville, GA and plans on concentrating in both Sociology and Gender and Sexuality Studies.
 She is the library coordinator of the center and hopes to spread the knowledge of the rich resource that is the SDWC library.
 She is a member of the Brown Women's Rugby Team and likes to ponder the effects that social media has on the accessibility of feminist thought.